kurotetsuka/hyphaelia/notes/components.md

-## components of the project
+## components of this project

 ### spec stuff
  - dttp-spec : distrubuted trustnet transmission protocols
  - hyphaelia-spec : leveraging of dttp to create a message-thread protocol

 ### library stuff
- - libdttp :rust library for dealing with dttp
+ - libdttp : rust library for dealing with dttp

 ### hub stuff
  - dttpd : hub daemon